CastilhoBorges/CastilhoBorges/README.md

 Fullstack Developer | Node | TypeScript | AWS | Java | Next.js

-Software Developer with experience in creating, maintaining, and evolving critical B2B applications.
-My role extends beyond coding; I actively participate in strategic product decisions, ensuring that developed solutions align with business and client needs.
+Software Developer with experience in creating, maintaining, and evolving critical applications in the B2B market.
+My role goes beyond coding: I actively participate in strategic product decisions, ensuring that the solutions developed are aligned with business and customer needs.

-I'm proficient in the Node.js and Java ecosystems, with experience in microservices architectures and deployment on AWS cloud.
-I have practical experience with essential services like S3, EC2, SQS, Lambda, API Gateway, CloudFront, and CloudWatch, optimizing application performance and scalability.
-I've worked with Next.js to build dynamic, high-performance interfaces, in addition to Postgres (relational) and MongoDB (non-relational) databases, and caching services like Redis, to build robust and efficient systems.
+I am proficient in the Node.js and Java ecosystems, with experience in microservices architectures and cloud deployment on AWS.
+I have hands-on experience with services such as S3, EC2, SQS, Lambda, API Gateway, CloudFront, and CloudWatch, optimizing application performance and scalability.
+I work with Next.js to build dynamic, high-performance interfaces, and use relational databases like Postgres and non-relational ones like MongoDB, as well as caching services such as Redis, to develop robust and efficient systems.

-My work methodology is based on software engineering best practices and the creation of comprehensive automated tests.
-I'm experienced in building CI/CD pipelines using GitHub Actions, ensuring continuous and high-quality deliveries.
+My work methodology is grounded in software engineering best practices, including the creation of comprehensive automated tests.
+I have experience building CI/CD pipelines using GitHub Actions, ensuring continuous and high-quality deliveries.

-Beyond my technical skills, my soft skills are a key differentiator: I'm organized, creative (also acting as a content creator), resilient in the face of complex challenges, and possess clear and effective communication.
-My ability to maintain a critical perspective allows me to identify and propose continuous improvements in processes and products, adding significant value to the teams and projects I join.
+In addition to my technical skills, my soft skills are a strong asset: I am organized, creative (including as a digital content creator), resilient when facing complex challenges, and have clear and effective communication.
+My ability to think critically allows me to identify and propose continuous improvements to processes and products, adding significant value to the teams and projects I am part of.

 ---